AIINIRII/video_player_auto/README.md

 2. If you find anything wrong, please email me aiinirii@163.com.

 3. Be patient, the program need to sleep after complete one step.

+4. For now, it can only be implement in win10 platform.